-name type description data base64 size int The length (in bytes) of the attachment. cre- date- The time the attachment was created. ation_time time last_change tiate- The last time the attachment was modified. time id int The numeric ID of the attachment. bug_id int The numeric ID of the bug that the attachment is attached to. file_name string The file name of the attachment. summary string A short string describing the attachment. con- string The MIME type of the attachment. tent_type is_private booleantrue if the attachment is private (only visible to a certain group called the "insidergroup", false otherwise. is_obsolete boolea booleantrue if the attachment is obsolete, false otherwise. is_patch booleantrue if the attachment is a patch, false otherwise. creator string The login name of the user that created the attachment. flags ar- Array of objects, each containing the information about the flag currently set for each ray attachment.
+name type description data base64 The raw data of the attachment, encoded as Base64. size int The length (in bytes) of the attachment. cre- date- The time the attachment was created. ation_time time last_change tlate- The last time the attachment was modified. time id int The numeric ID of the attachment. bug_id int The numeric ID of the bug that the attachment is attached to. file_name string The file name of the attachment. summary string A short string describing the attachment. con- string The MIME type of the attachment. tent_type is_private booleantrue if the attachment is private (only visible to a certain group called the "insidergroup", false otherwise. is_obsolete booleantrue if the attachment is obsolete, false otherwise. is_patch booleantrue if the attachment is a patch, false otherwise. creator string The login name of the user that created the attachment. flags ar- Array of objects, each containing the information about the flag currently set for each ray attachment.
 Each flag object contains items descibed in the Flag object below.